roadtrip8745/human-authored-knowledge-injection-project-clustering/experiments/knowledge_injection/IEEE_ACCESS_EXPERIMENTS.md

 Important caveat for `classic_baselines.csv`:

 Some simple baselines such as Jaccard can show high F1 by aggressive merging, but they produce many false merges.
 In enterprise reporting, false merges are high-risk because they combine different projects into one report item.
-The proposed MD method should be presented as a precision-preserving, false-merge-controlled method rather than as a purely recall-maximizing method.
+The proposed human-authored knowledge method should be presented as a precision-preserving, false-merge-controlled method rather than as a purely recall-maximizing method.

 ## Latest Verified Key Results